droidecahedron/i2c_NAR/README.rst

 # This also enables I2C0 on the net core.
 This means you can't use UART0 on the net core, so you must use RTT Logging to view the netcore logs, but you can continue to use a UART for the app core logs.

+## This sample also utilizes multiple IPC channels.
+Channel 2 is used for the RTC sync.
+Channel 4 is used to send data from appcore to netcore containing `0xDEADBEEF++`.
+Channel 6 is used to send data from the netcore to the appcore containing `0xBADF00D++`.
+### So there is a mailbox set up in both cores in this case.

 Building the application for nrf5340dk/nrf5340/cpuapp
 *****************************************************